2018 Nominating Committee Roster

-- Two committee members, but not more than three, will be appointed for a 2nd year for consistency.
+- Beginning with committee appointments for 2019, Two committee members, but not more than three, will be appointed for a 2nd year for consistency.

 - One of the duties of a Committee member arising from their fiduciary duty to the association is the duty of loyalty.
 One aspect of this duty expects Committee members to keep confidential issues confidential.
 Committee members will have access to information, that if revealed to outsiders, could be damaging or sensitive to other members or staff, harmful to the best interests of the organization, or even create legal liability.
 Information provided to the committee may concern personal, financial, contractual, membership or legal matters.
 It will often be confidential and is intended for use in decision making and governance.
 Committee members agree that such information shall be held in the strictest of confidence and shall not be divulged to any outside party, including other members, without authorization of the board President.
 This confidentiality agreement, as further discussed in the separate Confidentiality of Discussions of 2017 Nominating Committee, survives the member’s service on the committee.

 - Electronic Votes: